Franciscans of the Prairie Region

 Dear sisters and brothers in our Lord and His servant Saint Francis.
 May the Lord give you His peace!

-In closing, please let me and the members of the Regional Executive Council know how we may be of service to you, and please let us always hold one another close in prayer!
+In closing, I extend again my oft-repeated invitation: please let me and the members of your Regional Executive Council know how we may be of service to you, and please let us always remember one another in our daily prayers!

-Wishing a joyful and grace-filled year to one and all, I remain
+Wishing a safe and enjoyable remainder of the year to everyone, I remain

 My dear brothers and sisters,